 - Accuracy: Our high signed-in user base allows our sophisticated modeling techniques to operate independent of cookies or other identifiers since we can infer a rich set of behavioral dataset across a representative set of opted-in users.

 - Coverage: Many websites use Google tags, which means that our conversion models are validated across a large set of different conversion actions.
 Conversion modeling uses data that does not identify the user in order to quantify conversions that Google is unable to observe directly.
 Our model is then trained uniquely on each advertiser, generating unique results.

-- Technical Expertise: Google’s expertise in machine learning is a key capability allowing us to model with highest quality.
-We have mastered this throughout our measurement products that have employed modeling for years (i.e. Google Ads automated bidding and store visits) as well as products beyond measurement (for example, driverless cars and YouTube recommendations).
+- Technical expertise: Google’s expertise in machine learning is a key capability allowing us to model with the highest quality.
+We've mastered this throughout our measurement products that have employed modeling for years (Google Ads automated bidding and store visits) as well as products beyond measurement (for example, driverless cars and YouTube recommendations).

 - Actionability: Google’s modeled conversions are surfaced in campaign reporting but are also tied to optimization and bidding.
 This renders the data actionable as it works towards your business goals.

 Some of the most important conversion modeling efforts we have available are:

 Modeling for third-party cookie limitations

 Impact of iOS 14

 Google Play announced some new policy updates to bolster user control, privacy, and security.
 As part of the Google Play services update in late 2021, the advertising ID will be removed when a user opts out of personalization using advertising ID in Android Settings.
 Any attempts to access the identifier will receive a string of zeros instead of the identifier.
 Learn more about Advertising ID